angular/angular/src/lib/dialog/OVERVIEW.md

 ```

 The `MdDialogRef` provides a handle on the opened dialog.
 It can be used to close the dialog and to
-recieve notification when the dialog has been closed.
+receive notification when the dialog has been closed.

 ```ts
 dialogRef.afterClosed.then(result => {
   console.log(`Dialog result: ${result}`); // Pizza!